 “Although there is no known cure for diabetes, it can be managed through diet, exercise and prescribed medications including tablets and insulin injections.”

-Diabetes going undiagnosed is a global problem, with the International Diabetes Federation estimating that 183 million people worldwide are unaware of their condition.
+Diabetes going undiagnosed is a global problem, with the International Diabetes Federation estimating more than 640 million people worldwide have diabetes, but 46 per cent are unaware of their condition.

 So what should you be looking out for?
 Some common symptoms of diabetes can include: